facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 ### How to migrate

 If you haven’t migrated your project to the New Architecture, we recommendation first migrating your project to React Native 0.81 or Expo SDK 54.
 These are the last versions that allow you to opt-in to the Legacy Architecture.
 They contain warning and performance improvements specifically to help migrating to the New Architecture.

-Once you're using the New Architecture in 0.81, you can update safely to React Native 0.82 which removes the legacy achitecture.
+<be/> Then enable the New Architecture in 0.81 and verify that your application is working fine.

-#### Issues migrating
+<br/> Once you're using the New Architecture in 0.81, you can update safely to React Native 0.82 which removes the legacy achitecture.

 If an incompatible 3rd party dependency prevents you from migrating to the New Architecture, we recommend you reach out to the library maintainers directly.